 What about anecdotal source/s?

 The first belonged to one of (perhaps earlier) books on Cyclical Keto interventions – “BODYOPUS”.
-The author, Dan Duchaine (whom unfortunately passed away due to hereditary polycystic kidney disease) – preached and fervently recommended Flaxseed PUFAs above all other source of fat intakes (Chapter 15).
+The author, Dan Duchaine (whom unfortunately passed away due to hereditary polycystic kidney disease) preached fervently on Flaxseed PUFAs above all other source of fat intakes (Chapter 15).

-…He even as so far stated that monounsaturated sources (Olive oils) – was “unessential” (Chapter 16).
+…He even stated that monounsaturated sources (Olive oils) – was “unessential” (Chapter 16).

 Amidst today’s glorifying prescription of Flaxseeds, they still remain open to debate.
 First obviously being the seemingly difficult metabolic conversion from ALA to EPA/DHA.
-Then, there’s the Flaxseed = not-as food debate but as an expensive wood varnish.
-Next – many would dispute flaxseed is low in Omega 6, but still, it’s of relevant concern considering the N6 component is just behind canola oil.
-Lastly – yes – I am aware over its extremely estrogenic yet confusingly – a viable protection against prostrate cancers (but Genetically factorial!).
+Then, there’s the Flaxseed = not-as food debate.
+But as an expensive wood varnish.
+Next – many would dispute flaxseed is low in Omega 6.
+But still, it’s of relevant concern considering the N6 component is just behind canola oil.
+Lastly – I am aware over its extremely estrogenic yet confusingly – a viable protection against prostrate cancers.
+Yet still genetically factorial.

-Call me guilty – I myself praised Flaxseeds/Linseeds as part of any Ketogenic intervention due to its pragmatic affordability.
+Call me guilty.
+I myself praised Flaxseeds/Linseeds as part of any Ketogenic intervention due to its pragmatic affordability.
 With its interesting macro nutrient of fats, fibre and believe it or not – up to a good 22% makeup as protein.
-However with the above lingering concerns led me for years to pragmatically (thus far) include them only as small but not major source of O-3 to my own diet.
+However with the above lingering concerns led me for years to pragmatically (thus far) include them only as small but not major source of Omega 3 fats to my own diet.

-But…then again, relying on “book reviews” are inaccurate as evidently it is hard distinguishing the real authenticity whether the readers have truly experienced the program itself.
+Relying on “book reviews” are somewhat vague.
+As evidently it is hard distinguishing the real authenticity.
+Whether the readers have truly experienced the program itself authentically or just whimsically.